On the prospects of interpolatory spline bases for accurate mass lumping strategies in isogeometric analysis: Numerical experiments

 whose integral is $I(f)=\frac{1}{5}\arctan(5)$.
 The convergence of the interpolation error $\|f-Pf\|$ is shown in \Cref{fig: 1D_regular_mesh_interp_error} for the Greville and Demko interpolants of spline degrees $p$ ranging from $1$ to $6$ on uniformly refined meshes of mesh size $h$.
 For moderate spline degrees on uniform meshes, Greville interpolation is expected to remain stable and indeed, the error decays as $O(h^{p+1})$ in both cases, perfectly aligning with \Cref{lem: convergence_interpolation}.
 While this is expected to always hold for the Demko points, it might eventually break down for the Greville points on graded meshes with high degrees \cite{jia1988spline}.
 We indeed found numerical evidence of instabilities in the interpolant for degree $p \geq 45$.
 Furthermore, neither interpolants converge for a non-smooth function, as expected from \Cref{lem: convergence_interpolation}.

-What is more surprising is the quadrature error $|I(f)-Q(f)|$ shown in \Cref{fig: 1D_regular_mesh_quad_error}, which actually decays much faster than expected.
+What is more surprising is the quadrature error $|I(f)-Q(f)|$ shown in \Cref{fig: 1D_regular_mesh_quad_error}, which actually decays much faster than one would expect from \Cref{lem: convergence_quadrature}.
 In this figure and all following ones, the trendline tries to capture the most sensitive convergence pattern.
 In this case, the convergence rate follows a pattern reminiscent of collocation methods \cite{auricchio2010isogeometric,evans2018explicit}.
+We observe super-convergence for certain degrees and the expected additional order of convergence for splines of odd degree.

 \end{example}